Robertfarb/whiteboarding-curriculum/soft-skills/advanced-tips.md

 * Offer to [buy people coffee](http://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/#networking) or lunch to pick their brains.
 Ask if they know anyone else you could talk to.
 Leave with more networking contacts than you walked in with.

 ## Build Your Personal Brand & Contribute Content to the Community
+* Volunteer at a software-related nonprofit and add the experience to your resume.
+For example, teach at RailsBridge or help a nonprofit add a feature to their website.
 * Build a personal portfolio site, possibly include a blog, without using a template.
 Do take inspiration from others, make it look really polished.
 * Create professional social media accounts (Twitter is good), regularly post content relevant to the sort of position you're hoping to get.
 * Standardize online handle/username as much as possible across professional social media accounts (github, stack overflow, twitter, etc.), and match your personal website url to that handle.